 Terms of Annual Bonus Plan.
-At the beginning of fiscal 2019, the Compensation Committee assigned our executives, including the NEOs, a bonus target opportunity, which was expressed as a percentage of base salary (for our senior management, ranging from 50% of base salary to 100% of base salary, and 160% of base salary in the case of our CEO).
-For fiscal 2019, these formula-driven cash payouts could have ranged from zero, if Company performance fell below an adjusted operating income threshold, to 100% of bonus opportunity, if the adjusted operating income target was met, and up to a maximum of 200% of the target bonus opportunity, if performance exceeded target.
-Based on market trends surveyed by our Compensation Committee's independent compensation consultant and reviewed with the Compensation Committee, we believe that our management's bonus opportunities in fiscal 2019 as a percentage of base salaries were generally in-line with those of our Peer Group and our industry.
-Our annual bonus plan provides the Compensation Committee with the authority to reduce the amount of bonus paid to a participant, or some or all participants, if the Compensation Committee determines that such reduction is appropriate.
-See "Annual Performance-Based Cash Bonus for Fiscal 2019" section on page 40 for discussion on the goals and payments related to our annual performance-based cash bonus for fiscal 2019.
+Historically, the Compensation Committee would assign our executives, including the NEOs, a bonus target opportunity, which was expressed as a percentage of base salary (for our senior management, ranging from 50% of base salary to 100% of base salary, and 160% of base salary in the case of our CEO).
+In prior years, these formula-driven cash payouts could have ranged from zero, if Company performance fell below an adjusted operating income threshold, to 100% of bonus opportunity, if the adjusted operating income target was met, and up to a maximum of 200% of the target bonus opportunity, if performance exceeded target.
+See "Annual Cash Bonus for Fiscal 2020" on page 53 for the cash bonuses paid to NEOs for fiscal 2020.